 For example, chatbots can use natural language processing to process a patient’s reported symptoms and return a diagnosis without the patient needing to set foot in a doctor’s office.
-When a patient does come into the doctor’s office, a chatbot can collect their basic information at check-in, eliminating expensive human error.
+When a patient does come into the doctor’s office, a chatbot can collect their basic information at check-in, eliminating the possibility of expensive human error.

-Chatbots leveraging cognitive behavioral therapy are even proving useful in providing first-line treatment to people who might not have the time or money to visit a medical professional in person.
+Chatbots leveraging cognitive behavioral therapy (CBT) are even proving useful in providing first-line treatment to people who might not have the time or money to visit a medical professional in person.

-All through the medical process, chatbots are helping collect information, educate patients, and even emulate the core diagnostic and conversational functions of a regular doctor visit — already bringing better care and accessibility to millions of patients worldwide.
+All through the medical process, chatbots are helping collect information, educate patients, and emulate the core diagnostic and conversational functions of a regular doctor visit — already bringing better care and accessibility to millions of patients worldwide.

 Diagnostics: Chatbots assist with triage and reduce the burden on GPs